 - A credit card can incur charges, especially if the amount borrowed is not returned in full within the given grace period.
 The debit card does not charge any fee because the purchases are paid in real-time through the owner’s bank account.

 There are numerous types of credit cards that are available for use.
 However, we will stick to the five most commonly used types.

 Regular credit cards are the simplest type of credit card.
 They don’t offer perks and rewards.
 They are ideal for parents who want to provide their children with the convenience of using a credit card.

 One benefit of regular credit cards that they have a predetermined credit limit, which allows the user to control their use of the card.
 Once the purchases have reached the limit, no further purchases can be made, and they will need to make payments first in order to open up the card again.

 #2 Balance transfer credit cards

 This type of card is an option offered to those who have a balance on existing cards.
-The debt is paid off by the new card and the owner pays the debts to the new card at ideally lower interest rates.
+The debt is paid off with the new card and the owner pays the debt to the new card at ideally lower interest rates.

 #3 Student credit cards

 A student credit card is specifically designed for individuals who need a credit card but do not have a credit history yet.
 It requires a higher approval rating compared to standard or regular cards.

 #4 Charge cards